Windows 11 23H2 new features and changes (September 2023 update)

 Combine taskbar buttons and hide labels

-The context menu for apps in the Taskbar will also include a new option allowing you to terminate the application without opening the Task Manager.
+The context menu for apps in the Taskbar also includes a new option allowing you to terminate the application without opening the Task Manager.
 However, this option won’t be available by default.
 You’ll have to enable it from the “For Developers” page.

 Taskbar right-click End task option